 Use search tools to maintain updates

 Search engines won't notice changes to your site instantaneously.
 Google and Bing offer search tools to help you manage your site's search presence.
-Whenever you make major changes to your site, you can request that a search engine re-index your content by using these services.
-For help, visit the following guides:
+Whenever you make major changes to your site, you can request that a search engine re-index your content by using these services:

 Customize page and site titles